evanca/quick-portfolio/projects/indices/indices_audio.md

 <br/>

-### Iterations: Language, Translations & Machine Learning
+### Iterations 3: Language, Translations & Machine Learning

 In 2019 I developed an art installation to be delivered via web application for the 2019 Irish Sound Science and Technology Event at the Cork School of Music.
 The piece was titled: 58+1 Indices On The Body: A Reflection on Translations through Language, Technology and Sounds - Selected Indices Soundworks and Musical Pieces w/Sentiment Analysis